UO-CIS211/UO-CIS211.github.io/chapters/01_1_Objects.md

 numbers, strings, dicts, lists, etc – are objects.
 They are among the built-in classes of Python, i.e., kinds of value that are already defined when you start the Python interpreter.

+You are not limited to those built-in classes.
+You can use them as a foundation to build your own.

 ## Example: Points